ABS Melting Point, Properties, Applications, Advantages & Disadvantages

 ABS is an impact-resistant thermoplastic with an amorphous structure and is naturally opaque, meaning it does not exhibit any solid crystalline characteristics.
 ABS comprises three monomers: Acrylonitrile, Butadiene, and Styrene.

 Acrylonitrile: It is created from propylene and ammonia.
-The monomer gets the credit for the polymer’s high heat stability and chemical resistance.
+The monomer is credited for the polymer’s high heat stability, glass transition temperature, and chemical resistance.

 Butadiene: It is released from the production of ethylene and steam crackers.
 The monomer gets the credit for ABS’s toughness and impact strength.